Rated for Super Lawyers by Thomson Reuters

 James Martin AV Preeminent 2022

-Selling Real Estate in Probate
+Selling Real Estate in Florida Probate

-Selling real estate in probate can be difficult in Florida because when someone dies owning a home or other real estate in Florida the legal title to the house or other property passes as of the date of death.
+Selling real estate in Florida probate can be difficult in Florida because when someone dies owning a home or other real estate in Florida the legal title to the house or other property passes as of the date of death.
 This can be a problem because we often don’t know on the date of death who are the new, rightful owners of the real estate.
 For example, if the person died with a will, then the will needs to be probated by a probate court to confirm the beneficiaries.
 And if the person died without a will, then probate is still required to determine the heirs.
 And probate takes time.

 In the meantime, someone needs to lock, secure and maintain the real estate and someone needs to get insurance in the new owner’s name in case someone gets hurt on the property or the property is damaged by fire or storm.
 And someone might need to sell the real estate in order to distribute the proceeds to probate estate beneficiaries or to pay creditors.